LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    :- public(sentence//0).

    :- info(sentence//0, [
-       comment is 'Rewrites a sentence into a noun phrase and a verb phrase.']).
+       comment is 'Rewrites sentence into noun and verb phrases.']).

 .. _predicates_methods: